Philip II of Macedon: Assassination

-King Philip was assassinated in October 336 BC (perhaps 25 October) at Aegae, the ancient capital of the kingdom of Macedon.
+King Philip was assassinated in October 336 BC (perhaps 25 October) at Aigai, the ancient capital of the kingdom of Macedon.
 Philip and his royal court were gathered in order to celebrate the marriage of Alexander I of Epirus and Cleopatra of Macedon, Philip's daughter by his fourth wife Olympias.
 While the king was entering into the town's theatre, he was unprotected in order to appear approachable to the Greek diplomats and dignitaries who were present at that time.
 Philip was suddenly approached by Pausanias of Orestis, one of his seven bodyguards, who was also – according to Diodorus – his lover, and was stabbed in his ribs.
 After Philip was killed, the assassin immediately tried to escape and reach his getaway associates, who were waiting for him with horses at the entrance to Aegae.
 The assassin was pursued by three of Philip's other bodyguards, and during the chase, his horse tripped on a vine.
 He was subsequently stabbed to death by the bodyguards.

 The three sons of Aeropus of Lyncestis, a commander disgraced by Philip, were also suspected of taking part in the plot as accomplices of Pausanias.
 Two brothers, Arrhabaeus and Heromenes, were put to death, while the third son, Alexander of Lyncestis, was pardoned.

 The reasons for the assassination are difficult to ascertain.
 There was controversy even among ancient historians; the only known surviving contemporary account is that of Aristotle, who states simply that Philip was killed because Pausanias had been offended by Attalus (Philip's uncle-in-law) and his friends.
 Attalus was the uncle of Philip's wife Cleopatra (renamed Eurydice upon marriage).